ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 5.3.2.2 Risk Factor Effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The table below reports hazard ratios for overall survival and progression free survival for each covariate exposed group relative to the unexposed group.
-Notably, the effect of cytogenetic risk is modified by race exposure status.
+The table below reports hazard ratios for overall survival and progression free survival for each covariate exposed group relative to the unexposed group (excluding race and cytogenetic risk, which are presented in separate subsequent tables).
 These hazard ratios are adjusted for age only.
 We chose hazard ratios unadjusted for treatment differences that we are not directly modeling (particularly ASCT) so that differences in prescribing practices by these risk exposures would be captured in these risk effects.
 However, these hazard ratios are *not* adjusted for each of the other risk factors that we are directly modeling aside from age, it is possible that these effects are confounded by one another (for instance, the effect of sex on survival may be confounded by renal impairment).
 Since the joint distributions of these risk exposures are unknown, we are unaware of the direction that this potential bias may impact our model.
 The hazard ratios shown in the table below were obtained from the data supplement in [Derman-et-al-2020]_.

-.. list-table:: Risk Effects Table
+.. list-table:: Risk Effects Table (to inform all simulation runs)
   :header-rows: 1

   * - Parameter